pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nlp-introduction/nlp-pipelines/_index.md

-# Introduction to NLP
+# Introduction to NLP Pipelines

+In this chapter, we will introduce the topic of processing with neural architectures language in general.
+This includes natural language, code etc.

 Python and almost all programming languages are formal.
 They define a strict set of rules called a _grammar_ that the programmer must follow religiously.
 In addition formal languages also define semantics or meaning of the program via a set of rules.
 So the exit code `0` after the execution of a routine has the meaning of successful termination but a `1` the opposite.

 The English language on the other hand is "free wheeling" so to speak due to its ambiguity and size.

 Some examples are in order: